 Total production was 6,176 aircraft, including some postwar manufacture.
 The type remained in RAF service until 1952.

-The 1938 replacement design for the Hawker Hurricane was the Typhoon, probably the heaviest and potentially the most powerful singleseat fighter proposed until that time.
+The army air corps: The 1938 replacement design for the Hawker Hurricane was the Typhoon, probably the heaviest and potentially the most powerful singleseat fighter proposed until that time.
 Originally called the Tornado, following a series of engine changes it emerged as the Typhoon in early 1940.However, a difficult development period occupied the next year and a half before engine and airframe problems were resolved.

 The first production Typhoon was tested in May 1941 with the 2,200 hp Sabre IIA engine.
 The new fighter was committed to combat sooner than it should have been, but by late 1942 it was successfully defending British airspace from Luftwaffe hit-and-run raids.
 Maximum speed was 417 mph at 20,500 feet.